How to Sharpen a Knife Must-have tool #1: A sharpener

 A “steel” is a steel rod with a finely grooved surface.

 A steel is the shorthand term for a steel rod used to straighten knife edges.
 Any decent knife set includes one, but few people know exactly what it does, much less how to properly use it.
 If you don’t have a steel, go buy one for about $20.
 Joe will show you how to use it to maintain a sharp edge.
 Don’t waste your money getting a diamond-coated surface.
-You don’t need it.
+You don’t need it to know how to sharpen a knife.

 All the sharpening tools you’ll need are available anywhere knives are sold.
 Go online and search for specific products or generic tool names.
 Or just visit Joe’s store at eversharpknives.com.